dwhiffing/fury/content/aar/nf/nf41_aj/body.md

 wasn't acute.

 Lack of TLAMs certainly changed my tactics.
-No more airfield saturation attacks here!
+No more airfield saturation attacks here\!
 Instead, it was SEAD with HARMs, and a lot more low-level CBU and Snakeye work than I normally use, followed by LGBs on the runways.
 Even when my additional TLAMs arrived I held off using them (or the CALCMs), preferring to keep them in case I needed to mount a major